DaniyarKasymajnov/marketplace/README.md

-# marketplace
+# Marketplace
-A marketplace handmade products manly for the Kazakh market
+A marketplace for handmade products manly for the Kazakh market